What Happened To The Economy After The War Of 1812

 Economic Independence and the Rise of Manufacturing

 The most immediate and significant impact of the War of 1812 was the boost it provided to American manufacturing.
 With British goods blockaded, domestic industries had the opportunity to expand and innovate.
-Factories producing textiles, iron, and other essential goods sprang up, particularly in New England, where water power was readily available to drive machinery.
+Even so, factories producing textiles, iron, and other essential goods sprang up, particularly in New England, where water power was readily available to drive machinery.
 This period marked the beginning of the American Industrial Revolution, albeit on a smaller scale compared to what would follow later in the century.

 Reshaping Trade Patterns